makozi/makozi/README.md

 **Marizu-Ibewiro Makozi**  :fire:

-Software Engineer |Data Scientist | Machine Learning Engineer
+Software Engineer | DevOps Engineer

 Glad to see you here! :smiley: